PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 04:36:45
+Last updated: 2024-04-07 04:38:39
-Random Quote: You know how they say 'it's been a pleasure'?
-Well... it hasn't. - Mike Ehrmantraut
+Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton